jchue/disney-parks-api/README.md

 The end result of all this will be a front end web app that visualizes this hierarchical timeline (most likely housed in a separate repository).

+The OpenAPI specification of the enpoints is [here](https://app.swaggerhub.com/apis/jchue/disney-parks-api/1.0.0#/info).

 ## Prerequisites

 - Node.js